 I completed two sections of the Sunshine Coast Trail with my friend Judy (who was a very good sport) during the third week in September.
 The first section from Mount Troubridge to Saltery Bay was a complete delight so we were both looking forward to the next four days which in theory would take us from Sarah Point to Powell River – with an overnight break in a cabin with hot showers at SunLund by the Sea.

-In the end we cut out the last 13 kilometres of the trail and stopped just short of Sliammon Lake.
+In the end we cut out the last 13 kilometres on the Sunshine Coast trail and stopped just short of Sliammon Lake.
 We decided after a tough hike to Manzanita Hut that we would camp instead on route to Rieveley Pond Hut – and have a couple of easier days.
-Bringing a tent allows the option of making changes to plans while on the trail.
+Bringing a tent with you allows the option of making changes to plans while on the trail.

 Here’s what the hiking looks like on one of the more popular sections of the Sunshine Coast Trail.

 Sarah Point to Manzanita Hut

-Distance: 16 kilometres (+ 0.6 kms to reach the starting point because of low tide)
+Distance: 16 km (+ 0.6 km to reach the starting point because of low tide)

 Time Needed: 6 – 9 hours depending on hiking speed; we took 7.5 hours